DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/discussion_guide.md

 - What was challenging about this experience?
 - What would have made it easier for you?

-_If the participant ends up screensharing and mentions they’ve visited useiti.doi.gov before, go to **[General usability test](https://github.com/18F/doi-extractives-data/blob/research/research/14_sprint-inquisitive-impala/discussion_guide.md#general-usability-test)**_
+_If the participant ends up screensharing and mentions they’ve visited any of the sites ONRR manages, go to **[General usability test](https://github.com/18F/doi-extractives-data/blob/research/research/14_sprint-inquisitive-impala/discussion_guide.md#general-usability-test)**_

 _OR_